florian/florian.github.io/_posts/2017-09-03-bloom-filters.md

 ### Removing values

 Removing values from standard Bloom filters is difficult.
-By just setting the corresponding bits to 0, we could accidently introduce false negatives.
+By just setting the corresponding bits to 0, we could accidentally introduce false negatives.
 This is due to the fact that a bit maybe also needs to be set for a different added element.
 We generally want to avoid false negatives with Bloom filters, so this is not an acceptable solution.